Updated: 1st December 2023

 If you have some problem to use your address to be a Thai company address TILA Legal can offer our virtual office address services for Thailand company registration and range from 2,000THB monthly (minimum 3 months).

-Open a corporate bank account with internet banking
+STEP 4: Open a corporate bank account with internet banking

 Companies can open a corporate bank account in Thailand once company registration is complete.
 TILA Legal will prepare the required documents and open a corporate bank account on your behalf, but the company directors must be present.